mrsensible/myblog/content/_index.md

 You can find me on Twitter [@hyesop](https://twitter.com/hyesop) and GitHub [mrsensible](http://github.com/mrsensible/).
 Here is my [CV](https://drive.google.com/open?id=1lwYaDOyU9eUrTrQTe-YXRfB-wtiByKmk)

-I worked as a research assistant at [The Institute for Korean Regional Studies](http://kukto.snu.ac.kr/) of [Seoul National University (2014-2017)](http://snu.ac.kr/index.html).
+I worked as a research assistant at the Institute for Korean Regional Studies of Seoul National University (2014-2017).
 After I was awarded a Master from the [department of geography](http://www.geog.snu.ac.kr/) at Seoul National University, I worked as a research engineer at [GEO C&I(corp)](http://www.geocni.com/kor/sub/sub0601.asp?snm=400) working on GIS projects that include aquatic ecosystems, criminal GIS, etc.

 My research interest lies on a broad range of geocomputation, GIS, geostatistics, and agent-based modelling(ABM).
 At Cambridge, my doctoral project looks at how air pollution and urbanisation can affect pedestrian's exposure and travel patterns using agent-based simulations.
 I am a fellow of European Social Simulation Association (ESSA), and Cambridge Philosophical Society.